 To season, coat the top with coarse salt, pepper, granulated garlic and rosemary.
 Go heavy on the salt and pepper.
 With the garlic and rosemary, choose whatever fits your taste buds.
 I had a rosemary hater in the group that night, so I went fairly light:

 Drizzle with grape seed oil:

 Don’t forget the ends.
 Make sure to season them as well.

 Now prepare the grill.
-I sparked up my TRU Infrared gas grill.
-I set my dials to here, about medium high:
+I sparked up my gas grill and set it to medium high: